 Your Trigger Point Therapist is usually trained in soft tissue therapies, e.g. Remedial Massage Therapist or Physiotherapist.
 Your Trigger Point Therapist is familiar with the location and pain referral patterns of trigger points for commonly affected muscles and is skilled in treating them.

 How Much Trigger Point Therapy Treatment Will You Need?

-Chronic conditions involving severe pain, or conditions drawn out, may require some intense initial treatment followed by ongoing treatment on a monthly or six-weekly cycle to maintain your improvement.
+Chronic conditions involving severe pain, or conditions drawn out, may require intense initial treatment followed by ongoing treatment on a monthly or six-weekly cycle to maintain your improvement.

-The taut bands of muscle that accompany trigger points are often easily identified on palpation, and pain can quickly be minimised with sustained compression on the affected tissue for 30 to 90 seconds.
+The taut bands of muscle accompanying trigger points are often easily identified on palpation, and pain can quickly be minimised with sustained compression on the affected tissue for 30 to 90 seconds.
 Some discomfort may be experienced when the compression is applied, but the therapist will position the muscle to minimise the pain until it subsides completely.
 You will usually receive home exercises to perform to assist with the restoration of function.

 Can Trigger Point Therapy Be Used in Combination with Modern Medicine?

 Yes, Trigger Point Therapy does not interfere with existing drug therapy.
 People seeking physiotherapy, massage and other modalities often combine their treatments with Trigger Point Therapy for more fabulous recovery time and better mobility.